 Math for AI and Beyond

 I've been interested in AI since undergrad.
 Hofstatder's GED was one of my favorites.
-In the 90s though, AI felt like it still purely academic.
+In the 90s though, AI felt like it was still purely academic.
 Around 2015 I was lucky enough to work at a start up whose value proposition was focused on displacing an industry standard with AI.

 I was impressed by how far things had come and decided to try to get back up to speed.
-I took it upon myself to learn the math necessary for understanding modern Machine Learning and finished several math courses at a local school.
+I took it upon myself to learn the math necessary for understanding modern Machine Learning and finished several math courses at a local college.
 The canonical coursework calls for Calculus (through multivariable), Linear Algebra, and Statistics/Probability Theory.
 I went a bit further and got into some math ended up being surprisingly helpful to everyday Software Engineering.

 My goal here is to share some of them in case they help anyone else.